Orbital elements: Classical Keplerian elements

 While in theory, any set of elements that meets the requirements above can be used to describe an orbit, in practice, certain sets are much more common than others.

 The most common elements used to describe the size and shape of the orbit are the semi-major axis (a) and the eccentricity (e).
-Sometimes the semi-parameter (p) is used instead of a, as the semi-major axis is infinite for parabolic trajectories, and thus cannot be used.
+Sometimes the semi-parameter (p) is used instead of the semi-major axis, as the semi-major axis experiences a singularity for parabolic trajectories, and thus cannot be used for this case.

 It is common to specify the period (P) or mean motion (n) instead of the semi-major axis in Keplerian element sets, as each can be computed from the other provided the standard gravitational parameter ($\mu$) is known for the central body though the relations above.

-For the epoch, the epoch time (t) along with the mean anomaly (M_{0}), mean longitude (L_{0}), true anomaly ($\nu_0$) or (rarely) the eccentric anomaly (E_{0}) are often used.
-The time of periapsis passage (T_{0}) is also sometimes used for this purpose.
+For the epoch, the epoch time (t) along with the mean anomaly (M_{0}), mean longitude (L_{0}), true anomaly ($\nu_0$) or (more rarely) the eccentric anomaly (E_{0}) are often used.
+The time of periapsis passage (T_{0}) is also sometimes used for this purpose, since using it eliminates the need to specify position at the epoch.

 It is also quite common to see either the mean anomaly or the mean longitude expressed directly, without either M_{0} or L_{0} as intermediary steps, as a linear function of time: